 The complexity requirements for implementation of HEVC decoders are relatively modest (less than twice the complexity of a comparable AVC decoder), and HEVC encoders, while being somewhat more of a challenge, are also quite feasible and are vendor-customizable and generally less cost-sensitive.

+Overall HEVC deployment statistics

+Some published deployment statistics have been as follows:

+A report in March 2016 [7] contained the following estimates of numbers of devices shipping with HEVC support and subscriptions to services with access to HEVC content:

+20 million televisions and 313 million mobile handsets in 2015

+948 million devices to ship in 2016, rising to 2.6 billion in 2020

+67 million service subscribers in 2016, rising to 300 million in 2021

+As of September 2017, a developer survey with 380 respondents from more than 50 countries (primarily with technical roles, roughly evenly providing live and on-demand video services) reported [8]:

+28% of video developers currently using HEVC

+40% of video developers planning to use HEVC by September 2018

+As of December 2017, a survey with 437 complete responses (primarily in North America) reported [9]:

+25% of respondents currently using HEVC

+62.5% of respondents considering using HEVC by the end of 2018

+In April 2018, HEVC was reported to be supported in more than 2 billion devices [10].

+In June 2018, in a survey with 406 responses, two-thirds of video encoding industry respondents said they were either using HEVC in their current production pipeline or were taking steps toward using it within two years [11][12].

-[7][8][9][10][11][12]Identified deployments of HEVC
+Identified deployments of HEVC

 The basic deployment situation for HEVC in available product offerings is summarized as follows:

-Broadcast and streaming services: HEVC has been included in many deployed industry television broadcast and streaming services:
+Broadcast and streaming services and devices: HEVC has been included in many deployed industry television broadcast and streaming services:

+Austria is using HEVC (in DVB T2) for digital terrestrial broadcasting [13], and Telekom Austria has switched its direct2home pay-TV service for Czech Republic and Slovakia to HEVC [14].

-[13][14]Brazil’s streaming service Globo.com uses HEVC for 4K streaming, as of February 2017 [15].
+Brazil’s streaming service Globo.com uses HEVC for 4K streaming, as of February 2017 [15].

 China has a new 4K UHD broadcast network by China Telecom Sichuan and Huawei using HEVC, as of late 2014 [16].